Shar La Porte

 She is a Brooklyn transplant, having grown up in rural North Carolina and is excited to be a part of this community.
 When not attending births, Lindsey also is MCNYC’s administration assistant.

-Yael Borensztein is a registered nurse, IBCLC and birth doula (bornknowing.com) who, after many years as a postnatal RN at a big city hospital, has found working as a doula and home birth assistant with Carol and Shar to be one of the most fun and rewarding developments in her career.
+Yael Borensztein is a registered nurse, international board certified lactation consultant (IBCLC) and birth doula (rootandspark.com) who, after many years as a postnatal RN at a big city hospital, has found working as a doula and home birth assistant with Carol and Shar to be one of the most fun and rewarding developments in her career.
 She received her BSN from the University of Massachusetts-Amherst in 2009 and is licensed as a registered nurse by the State of New York.

-Yael became a nurse as the first step toward reaching her forever dream of becoming a Nurse Midwife, and she has found her experiences as a doula and birth assistant to be the ideal balance between her clinical knowledge and desire to provide uninterrupted, protective support for laboring women and their families.
+Yael became a nurse as the first step toward reaching her forever dream of becoming a Nurse Midwife, but has found her experiences as a nurse, doula and birth assistant to be the ideal balance between her clinical knowledge and desire to provide uninterrupted, protective support for laboring women and their families.

 She works hard to make sure that laboring people and their families have all the information that they need to make the best decisions for themselves and their babies and never tires of witnessing individuals prove their strength to themselves in labor and birth.

-Nicole is a recently graduated nurse midwife, women’s health nurse practitioner, and certified lactation counselor.
+Nicole is a certified nurse midwife, women’s health nurse practitioner, and certified lactation counselor.
 She joined the team at Midwifery Care NYC as a birth assistant in September 2015 and as a staff nurse in May 2016.

-Since completing the Graduate Entry Prespecialty in Nursing (GEPN) program at Yale University’s School of Nursing, obtaining her RN in August 2015, and graduating with her MSN in Women’s Health and Nurse-Midwifery from the same program in May 2017, Nicole has been excited to continue her work as a staff nurse with MCNYC in addition to starting a midwife fellowship at The Brooklyn Birthing Center.
-She also counts herself lucky to be a recent MCNYC client, having given birth to her first child, Eudora Jane, in July 2017.
+Since completing the Graduate Entry Prespecialty in Nursing (GEPN) program at Yale University’s School of Nursing, obtaining her RN in August 2015, and graduating with her MSN in Women’s Health and Nurse-Midwifery from the same program in May 2017, Nicole has been excited to continue her work as a staff nurse with MCNYC in addition to working as midwife in Morristown, NJ.
+Nicole has supported women in home, birth center, and hospital settings throughout her career as a nurse and midwife.
+She also counts herself lucky to be a MCNYC client, having given birth to her first child, Eudora Jane, in July 2017.

 Nicole holds a MA in International Affairs from the New School, BA in Human Rights and Political Studies from Bard College, and worked in policy and advocacy for five years at Doctors Without Borders/Médecins Sans Frontières (MSF) prior to starting her nursing career.
 She also served as a birth and postpartum doula in New York City before becoming a midwife.
 She currently lives in Brooklyn, NY and grew up in rural Vermont.